 The "Individualized Assignment" - This assignment is to be completed sometime during the semester and since each student will choose a different task, it is referred to as an "individualized assignment."
 The assignment will provide you with a "hands-on" experience with some aspect of a program evaluation.
 This assignment will also add to your competence regarding practice and program evaluation.
 You will also be given specific directions, resources, and guidance once we have agreed on your specific assignment - prior to beginning your individualized assignment, you will draft the project outline and obtain instructor permission.
 The number of students permitted for each assignment is noted in parentheses below and will vary with the amount of work required (e.g., if 2 students are assigned, twice as much work is expected).
-After completing your assignment, you will be asked to give a very informal presentation to the class to share what you have learned.
-You will be choosing your assignment from one of the following options: (35 possible points)
+After completing your assignment, you will be choosing your assignment from one of the following options: (35 possible points)

-a.
+- a.
 Contribute 9 to 10 or more hours to one of the ongoing program evaluation/social work research projects introduced in class and share with us what you have learned.
-(Varies by project)
+(Varies by project) - b.

-- b.
 Actively participate in an evaluation project offered in your field agency and share what you learned.
 (1) - c.
 Lead a focus group of clients that explores what they see as the strengths and weaknesses of a particular program.
 Share your results.
 (1) - d.
 Lead a focus group of clients that involves them in identifying possible questions for a needs assessment study.
 Report on your results.
 (Examples of topics for needs assessments are teen pregnancy prevention, domestic violence, services relevant to older adults, staff morale issues).
 (1) - e.
 Lead a focus group of at least 6 BSW or MSW students on a topic of interest to you and report on the findings to either the BSW Committee or MSW Committee.
 (2) - f.
 Conduct and report on a case study of a client.
 (1) - g.
 Conduct and report on a case study of a client having difficulty with agency accessibility issues.
 (1) - h.
 Identify the critical ingredients in your practice approach.
 (To complete this task, for example, you could write up and analyze 3 4 process recordings of your work with clients, identify those aspects in your process recording that seem most prominent, and then describe an approach that reflects what you actually do.)
 (1 or 2) - i.
 Develop a logic model for your agency.
 Share your results with your agency and the class.
 (1) - j.
 Implement a Single System design with a client and present the results to the class.
 (1) - k.
 Present a role-play of work with a client system focusing on an evaluation of client progress.
 Include both the initial session and later evaluation session in the role-play.
 Use a Single System Design and/or Goal Attainment Scale to evaluate the client's progress.
-(2) - 1.
+(2) - l.
 Create your own practice/program evaluation project (requires instructor permission).
 (1) - m.
 Assist your agency in writing a grant.
 Share the components you wrote with the class.
 (1)

 "The UNC Charlotte Code of Student Responsibility (the Code) sets forth certain rights and responsibilities in matters of student discipline.
 The Code defines these responsibilities and guarantees you certain rights that ensure your protection from unjust imposition of disciplinary penalties.
 You should familiarize yourself with the provisions and procedures of the Code" (Introductory statement from the UNC Charlotte brochure about the Code of Student Responsibility).
-The entire document may be found at this Internet address: http://legal.uncc.edu/policies/ps-104.html plagiarism and other violations are set forth in the Code.
-The Code is available from the Dean of Students Office or online at: http://www.legal.uncc.edu/policies/ps-105.html.
+The entire document may be found at this Internet address: http://legal.uncc.edu/policies/ps-104.html